 Error E118

-This step-by-step repair guide walks you through fixing error e118 on your Bosch HBL8651UC (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+Let’s dive into fixing error E118 on your Bosch HBL8651UC (Wall Oven).
+With the right tools and parts, you can usually tackle this repair in 1–2 hours, saving yourself from a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Bosch HBL8651UC is displaying error E118, you may notice one or more of the following symptoms before or alongside the fault code.
+If your Bosch HBL8651UC is showing error E118, you might observe several symptoms, either before or alongside the fault code.

 - The oven display shows the “E118” error code and beeps repeatedly

-- The oven fails to heat up or reaches temperature then shuts off unexpectedly
+- The oven fails to heat or reaches temperature then shuts off unexpectedly

 - The cooling fan runs continuously even after the oven is turned off

-- The control panel becomes unresponsive or resets itself during operation
+- The control panel becomes unresponsive or resets during operation

-Error E118 is typically caused by a faulty oven temperature sensor, a failing control board, or degraded wiring connections that disrupt communication between the sensor and the electronic control unit.
+Error E118 generally arises from a faulty oven temperature sensor, a failing control board, or degraded wiring connections disrupting communication between the sensor and the electronic control unit.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.